SFI Research Professorship Programme

 - Joint Appointments with Institutions in the United Kingdom

-SFI will consider candidates who do not align to these preferential themes; however, please note that institutions wishing to put forward such candidates will be required to seek pre-approval.
-SFI must be contacted in advance by e-mail (firstname.lastname@example.org) by the relevant institution, who must provide brief details on the post that the institution wishes to create, the area(s) of research that will be impacted by the new post and the identity of the proposed candidate.
+SFI will consider candidates who do not align to these preferential themes; however, please note that institutions wishing to put forward such candidates will be required to seek pre-approval from SFI.
+The Foundation must be contacted in advance by e-mail (firstname.lastname@example.org) by the relevant institution, who must provide brief details on the post that the institution wishes to create, the area(s) of research that will be impacted by the new post and the identity of the proposed candidate.
 SFI will consider the details submitted and will respond as promptly as possible.

-Under this call, SFI is reinforcing its commitment to providing opportunities for female researchers through its portfolio of programmes.
-As laid out in SFI’s Gender Strategy (Strand 2: Gender Balance in Research Teams), a key objective for the Foundation is for 30% of its awards to be held by female investigators by the end of 2020.
+Under this call, SFI is reinforcing its commitment to providing opportunities for women in leadership roles throughout our portfolio of programmes.
+As laid out in Shaping Our Future Strategy 2025, the Foundation is seeking to achieve gender balance in the leadership of awards funded by SFI, with women holding at least 35% of leadership roles by the end of 2025.
 In addition, SFI is mandating that almost all eligible Research Bodies adhere to the Higher Education Authority (HEA) Athena SWAN Bronze and Silver Award timelines to be eligible to host SFI awards (these timelines can be found in the HEA statement on the Athena SWAN Charter in Ireland).
-To date, Research Bodies in Ireland have rarely attempted to utilise the SFI Research Professorship Programme as a mechanism for the recruitment of female researchers.
+To date, Research Bodies in Ireland have rarely utilised the SFI Research Professorship Programme as a mechanism for the recruitment of researchers who are women.
 Nonetheless, it is recognised that addressing gender imbalance in senior academic roles can help to inspire more widespread change at all levels within academia.

 SFI acknowledges that many world-leading researchers are keen to have greater flexibility in where they carry out their work and will often manage large teams and have the necessary funding to be able to successfully hold positions in more than one institution or country.
 Given appropriate resources and ensuring that the activities are properly planned, and carefully managed, such joint appointments have the potential to be mutually beneficial to the institutions involved and to increase the productivity and visibility of the researcher concerned.
 This call will focus on joint appointments with institutions in the United Kingdom (UK).
 As well as being Ireland’s closest neighbour geographically, the UK shares many commonalities with Ireland that may serve to enhance the potential for successful joint appointments.
 Coming at a time when the UK leaves the European Union (EU), the option of a joint appointment with an institution in a country that is still a member of the EU will be seen by many to be highly attractive.
 Applications proposing joint appointments with any research institution in the UK will be considered through this call, but SFI notes the potentially exciting opportunities available through this programme to create cross-border joint appointments with Queen’s University Belfast and the University of Ulster; such interactions could have the potential to catalyse larger-scale activities in the future, such as creating Research Centres involving institutions on both sides of the Irish border.